-2.6 Research and Development (R&D)
+2.7 Research and Development

 CAE's competitive strategy is based on technology leadership of its products and services.
 This strategy is underpinned by a strong innovation culture and a long-standing commitment to performing R&D. Also, CAE's competitive strategy is based on training leadership.
-Following the appointment of its Global Leader-Training Strategy for its Civil Aviation Training Solutions ("Civil") business in April 2015, CAE launched its Flight Instructor Initiative (FIIN) which focuses on recruiting, developing and retaining the best instructors to make them part of our differentiators.
+Launched in April 2015, CAE's Flight Instructor Initiative (FIIN) continues to be a flagship initiative which focuses on recruiting, developing and retaining the best instructors to make them part of our differentiators.
 This initiative leverages CAE's ongoing development of instructor support infrastructures and tools as well as basic research and experimentation with disruptive technologies related to biometrics and virtual reality.
-CAE has also launched a project focused on standardizing of its operations and next generation training, which are a testament to CAE's focus on its redefined vision of becoming the recognized global training partner of choice of its customers in its fields of operations.
-CAE will leverage its innovation capabilities to support the strategic technologies objectives.
+CAE has led the industry in introducing disruptive sustainable innovations to meet the highest safety standards required by governments, regulatory authorities and airlines.
+In 2018, CAE announced the launch of its newest pilot training innovation, the CAE Real-time Insights and Standardized Evaluations (CAE RiseTM), with its longstanding partner AirAsia.
+CAE Rise[TM] promises to take pilot training standardization and evaluations to a whole new level.

-CAE uses leading practices in the Global Engineering organization to ensure strategic alignment of the technology roadmap with the business strategy.
-Making innovation materialize at all levels within CAE's products, services and processes throughout the operational execution continues to be a strategic priority.
-To this end, a company-wide "Open Innovation Challenge" process has been deployed to all employees using an internal social media platform to stimulate innovation.
+CAE uses leading practices in its Global Engineering organization to ensure strategic alignment of the technology roadmap with the business strategy.
+Driving innovation at all levels within CAE's products, services and processes throughout the operational execution continues to be a strategic priority.
+To this end, a company-wide "Innovation Challenge" process has been deployed to all employees and includes an internal social media platform to stimulate creativity.
 Our employees are proud to contribute to the innovation journey leading to new products and services.
-Additionally, CAE's R&D partnerships with universities and research centers also help ensure a constant flow of the best talent and leverage the latest technologies and expert knowledge to improve CAE's products and services.
+Additionally, CAE's R&D partnerships with universities and research centers also help ensure a constant flow of the best talent and leverage the latest technologies and expert knowledge to improve CAE's products, processes, and services.